 Who hasn’t see famous movies where players can count cards, which makes them guaranteed to win longterm.
 Maybe you are lured into playing poker with thoughts of simply counting cards and making easy money.
 But can you count cards in poker?

-You cannot count cards in poker.
-Here’s why.
-In poker, after each hand, a deck gets reshuffled, so this makes it impossible to count the cards.
-This, however, doesn’t mean that making money long term is not possible.
-There are some similar moves you can do to succeed in poker.
+In poker counting cards is not possible.
+After each hand, a deck gets reshuffled, so this makes it impossible to count the cards.
+There are some similar moves you can do to succeed in poker and win more games.

 Most likely, you already know that in some card games, like blackjack, for example, you can count cards.
 You add one point for specific cards and subtract one point for others for each card that is revealed.
 If many good cards are left, before the deck ends, then you are more likely to hit your chicken dinner.
 This is possible because of new play continuing from where the last one ended in the deck.